HomeMy WebLinkAbout2023-12-19 Planning Board Minutes (Final)The Town of Danby

 In favor: Davis, Maher, Vanucchi, Scriber

-(4) Town Board Liaison Repor t (Verbal)
+(4) Town Board Liaison Report (Verbal)

-Board member Leslie explained that over the next few months, the Town Board Connors
+Board member Leslie Connors explained that over the next few months, the Town Board

 will decide how to spend its American Rescue Plan funds from the Federal Government.